extinctconcept/school/README.md

 # school
 This is a test repository.
-I have uploaded some of my Notes, Homework and other files here.
+I have uploaded some of my Notes, Homework and other files.

-Mainly so I can use git to pull and push files across my desktop and laptop while working on them.
+The main purpose is so I can use git to pull and push files across my desktop and laptop.

+This can be disregarded.